Jump to topic

 These eye drops are available in a convenient multi-dose bottle and are safe to use with contacts and as frequently as necessary.
 Wearers can keep their contacts in upon application.

 Opti-Free Puremoist Rewetting Drops provide moisture and comfort to the eyes for all-day use.
 The drops are used to moisten, lessen discomfort, and help remove material that may lead to eye irritation.
 The safe and effective solution can be used on silicone hydrogel and soft lenses while remaining in the eye.

-The drops prevent protein deposits and build-ups that tend to develop with consistent use of contact lenses.
+The eye drops prevent protein deposits and build-ups that tend to develop with consistent use of contact lenses.
 The formula is thimerosal and sorbic acid-free.

-Using these eye drops to lubricate the contact lenses at various times during the day may also enable extended use.
+Using these eye drops to lubricate the lenses at various times during the day may also enable extended use.